 ECTS (European Credit Transfer and Accumulation System) enables students to transfer credits from one European institution to another.

 As you will be enrolled in a partner institution as exchange or study abroad student you will gain credits.
-It is important that you register for the correct number of credits while you are abroad.
+It is important that you register for the correct number of credits to obtain while you are abroad (ECTS 2015 Guide).
 The normal workload for a student at in a higher education institution in Europe is 60 ECTS per academic year or 30 ECTS per semester.
 For the right number of credits in overseas university please contact your International Relations Office.

 Before your departure you will complete a Learning Agreement.
 This document confirming the modules you are required to follow mentions also the number of credits.
 If you fail you have to re sit the exam in order to gain the missed credit points.
 Bear in mind that credits are awarded only if the course has been completed and the exams validated.